JulienLach/FicheQS/README.md

 ### Overview

-FicheQS is a fullstack PWA for digitizing quality and safety forms in housing and real estate industry.
+FicheQS is a fullstack PWA for digitizing forms used to verify the safety and quality of housing and equipment in the real estate industry.

 ### Features